A Ghost at Gettysburg: The 20th Maine’s Mysterious Encounter

 I don’t know about the tale of George Washington and the 20th Maine.
 It seems a little out there, doesn’t it?
 But I do know this.
-There is something in the air at Gettysburg.
-A heavy and sad energy lingers about those fields and indeed across the entire town.
+Something hangs in the air over Gettysburg.
+A heavy, sad energy lingers about those fields and across the entire town.
 You can hear it in the breeze that rustles through the trees.
 You can feel it when you stroll through the graveyard.
-The old brick and stone houses, some of which still have bullet holes, do loads of talking in the silence.
+The old brick and stone houses, some still riddled with bullet holes and cannon shot, do loads of talking in the silence.
 And the sight of Pickett’s Charge drips with something that I can’t quite describe.

 If you ask me, hauntings don’t always mean seeing a ghost.
-Sometimes, it’s just something you feel deep in your bones.
-In my opinion, Gettysburg is definitely haunted.
-Because it is sacred ground that was washed in the blood of thousands.
+Sometimes, it’s just something you feel deep in your bones, and Gettysburg is definitely haunted.
+Because it is sacred ground washed in the blood of thousands.
 Something like that leaves a permanent stamp on the timeline, and the ghosts of such a past will never fade away.

 “Through Blood and Fire at Gettysburg” – J.L.
 Chamberlain